Table of Contents

 A four-week shape we'd suggest.
 Treat this as a framework, not a transcript.

-• Week 4: Decision point.
+- Week 4: Decision point.
 Either move to a GitHub App for org-level rollout, or stay on fine-grained PATs per-operator.
 Either is defensible.
-The wrong answer is the implicit upgrade to classic repo scope.
+The wrong answer is the implicit upgrade to classic

-We have not measured this rubric end-to-end against a customer org.
-It is the structure we’d write into a one-pager before any green-light meeting.
+This is the structure we'd write into a one-pager before any green-light meeting.
+Four weeks, one decision per week, no implicit scope creep.

 FAQ